 Our quantile estimation setup below is a simplification of GG22's general framework.
-We use what they call Augmented Quantile Regression (AQR), which is presented in their main text.
-In contrast, their appendix provides proofs for Augmented Sieve Quantile Regression (ASQR), where the linear quantile specification includes an increasing number of additive terms, leading to a nonparametric specification.
-As a result, our appendix is much lighter in notation and the proofs simplified.
+We use what they call augmented quantile regression (AQR), which is presented in their main text.
+In contrast, their appendix provides proofs for augmented sieve quantile regression (ASQR), where the linear quantile specification includes an increasing number of additive terms, leading to a nonparametric specification.
+As a result, our appendix is lighter in notation and the proofs are simplified.

 Our presentation in this sub-appendix aims to be as concise as possible.
-We outline key arguments, omit steps that follow directly from GG22, refer readers to the original source, and focus only on the elements that require modification from their work.
-This approach avoids unnecessary repetition of GG's appendix, which is a diligently crafted piece spanning several sub-appendices that would remain lengthy even without ASQR components.
+We outline the key arguments and omit steps that follow directly from GG22.
+We refer readers to the original source for those steps and focus only on the elements that differ from their work.
+This approach avoids unnecessary repetition of GG22’s appendix, which is a carefully crafted piece spanning several sub-appendices and would remain lengthy even without the AQR components.

 In what follows, we refer to GG22's supplementary material as GG-SM.
 This document can found online at \texttt{ https://doi.org/10.1016/j.jeconom.2021.02.009}.
-The relevant sections are most of Appendices B, C, D, and E. To facilitate readers, we try to use the same notation as in GG22 when possible.
+The relevant sections are most of Appendices B, C, D, and E. To facilitate readers, we use the same notation as in GG22 when possible.